publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch14/schI/m__us_usc_t8_s1613.md

             (E) Public health assistance (not including any assistance under title XIX of the Social Security Act \[[42 U.S.C.
 1396][/us/usc/t42/s1396] et seq.\]) for immunizations with respect to immunizable diseases and for testing and treatment of symptoms of communicable diseases whether or not such symptoms are caused by a communicable disease.

             (F) Payments for foster care and adoption assistance under parts B and E of title IV of the Social Security Act \[[42 U.S.C.
-620][/us/usc/t42/s620] et seq., 670 et seq.\] for a parent or a child who would, in the absence of subsection (a) of this section, be eligible to have such payments made on the child’s behalf under such part, but only if the foster or adoptive parent (or parents) of such child is a qualified alien (as defined in [section 1641 of this title][/us/usc/t8/s1641]).
+620][/us/usc/t42/s620] et seq., 670 et seq.\] for a parent or a child who would, in the absence of subsection (a), be eligible to have such payments made on the child’s behalf under such part, but only if the foster or adoptive parent (or parents) of such child is a qualified alien (as defined in [section 1641 of this title][/us/usc/t8/s1641]).

             (G) Programs, services, or assistance (such as soup kitchens, crisis counseling and intervention, and short-term shelter) specified by the Attorney General, in the Attorney General’s sole and unreviewable discretion after consultation with appropriate Federal agencies and departments, which (i) deliver in-kind services at the community level, including through public or private nonprofit agencies; (ii) do not condition the provision of assistance, the amount of assistance provided, or the cost of assistance provided on the individual recipient’s income or resources; and (iii) are necessary for the protection of life or safety.